When launching Outlook you may receive the following error.

-The Inbox Repair Tool will then report what errors it has found and grant you the option to repair the PST.
-By default it will also make a backup of the file before it initiates a repair.
+The Inbox Repair Tool will then report what errors it has found and grants you the option to repair the PST.
+By default, it will also make a backup of the file before it initiates a repair.
 You can click Browse… to set the destination for this file.
 I recommend keeping this option checked.
 Click Repair.
 How long this takes will depend upon the size of the PST file and the extent of the corruption.

 Once the repair is complete, click Ok.
 It is recommended to rerun the Inbox Repair Tool a second time to see if any corruption remains.
 Once all clear you should be able to open Outlook.

 Note: If the Inbox Repair Tool can not fix the corruption you may want to try and export the content into a new PST file.

 Checking Event Viewer

 Event Viewer is a great diagnostic tool.
 To launch Event Viewer click the Start button and type ‘Event’.
 This should find Event Viewer or View Event Logs.
 Select either one.
 On older operating systems navigate to Control Panel >> Administrative Tools >> Event Viewer.

 Once open expand Windows Logs and select Application.
 In the Source column looking for Outlook, Application Error or Windows Error Reporting is a good place to start.
 In ours, we found all three but one, in particular, gave us an interesting place to start.
 This error referenced one of our Outlook Add-Ins.

 If others can use Outlook on this PC–and none of the fixes above have helped–then there could be a problem with your Outlook profile.
 Rather than delete the existing profile, let’s first ascertain whether a new profile fixes the problem.